datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Allowed values, examples, other constraints:**

-Use only with relationType :ref:`IsPublishedIn`.
+Typically used with relationType :ref:`IsPublishedIn`.

 Free text.